jdecorte-be/42-ft_transcendence/README.md

 Use :
 For init use 'yarn' in file

+For start client use 'yarn start:dev:client'

-For start use 'yarn start:dev'
+For start server use 'yarn start:dev:server'